alvinmurimi/whatsapp-desktop-status-saver/README.md

 ## Background

-As an avid WhatsApp user, I couldn't find an easy way to save statuses without emulators or complex workarounds, so I developed this simple, user-friendly app to save statuses directly from WhatsApp Desktop.
+As an avid WhatsApp user, I couldn't find an easy way to save statuses without emulators or complex workarounds, so I developed this simple, user-friendly app to do the job.

 ## Key Features